 Over the years I noticed that people often ask questions without even checking their Analytics tool.
 The information is sometimes one click away, right after signing in.
 So how come they didn’t find it?
 My assumption is that people are generally afraid of Analytics, they won’t login and surf their reports looking for data and insights, like they probably do at YouTube or at Wikipedia.
 And this is probably a syntom of a lack of confidence.

-A few weeks ago I watched the video below, a TED Talk by David Kelley, founder of legendary design firm IDEO and Professor at the Institue of Design at Stanford.
+A few weeks ago I watched the video below, a TED Talk by David Kelley, founder of legendary design firm IDEO.
 The presentation provides interesting facts of life, psychological theories, business and life-changing experiences.
 And I believe it is very relevant for Analytics.

 After watching the video I realized how similar creativity is to Analytics:

-Below I discuss each of these three issues and try to offer insight on how to build your Analytics confidence.
+Below I discuss these three issues and offer insight on how to build your Analytics confidence.

 As David Kelley mentioned in the presentation, there are countless examples of children that started believing that they are not creative because they had a traumatizing experience.
 I believe the same is true for Analytics or, to be more exact, for numbers in general.